Learn how to set up different status types, as well as which default statuses are available.

 Void status bookings are only held in the system for 30 days (aside from permanent notations within the Account Activity report (Reports > Account Activity) showing the Void event).

-This provides you with a window of opportunity to reconcile your reports and our Support team to better troubleshoot missing payments, etc.
+This provides you with a window of opportunity to reconcile your reports and our Support team to troubleshoot missing payments better, etc.

-If you would prefer to retain the booking records in your system, then please use the Cancelled status instead of Void.
+If you want to retain the booking records in your system, please use the Cancelled status instead of Void.

-After the Customer Booking Form is submitted and the payment page arrives, this locked status is used to hold a booking until payment is completed.
+After the Customer Booking Form is submitted and the payment page arrives, this locked status holds a booking until payment is completed.

-If your Ecommerce settings do not require payment to complete a booking, then the status automatically sets to the default Customer Status found in the Configuration area (Manage > Setup > Configuration).
+If your Ecommerce settings do not require payment to complete a booking, the status automatically sets to the default Customer Status in the Configuration area (Manage > Setup > Configuration).

 Pre-bookings are only held in the system for 30 days (aside from permanent notations within the Account Activity report (Reports > Account Activity) showing the Pre-booking or Void event).

-This provides you with a window of opportunity to reconcile your reports and our Support team to better troubleshoot missing payments etc.
+This gives you time to reconcile your reports and our Support team time to troubleshoot missing payments.

 There is no option to adjust the default Pre-Booking hold time.